userfrosting/learn/03.installation/01.environment/01.homestead/docs.md

 When you _vagrant up_, the Laravel/Homestead box is transparently loaded as a Virtual Machine on your computer (this may take several minutes the very first time while it downloads the VM image to your computer).
 Your local UserFrosting repository clone is mirrored/shared with the VM, so you can work on the UserFrosting code on your computer, and see the changes immediately when you browse to UserFrosting at the URL provided by the VM.

-### Check our your first UserFrosting installation!
+### Check out your first UserFrosting installation!

 Ok, that should be it!
 If you head over to `http://192.168.10.10/` in your browser, you should see the front page of the default UserFrosting installation.